Interpreter in Microsoft Teams meetings

 A Microsoft 365 Copilot license is required to participate in the public preview experience.
 Licensing details will be communicated at general availability.

-Remove language barriers from multilingual Microsoft Teams meetings with the Interpreter agent, an AI-powered translator that lets participants speak and listen to others in their preferred languages.
+Remove language barriers in multilingual Microsoft Teams meetings with the Interpreter agent.
+The interpreter agent helps participants speak and listen in their preferred languages through real-time speech-to-speech interpretation.

 In this article